Secured-Finance/contracts/README.md

 ## Environment variables

 Please refer to `.env.sample` and create `.env` to provide secret info such as private keys, Infura ID.
 Private keys are used in order to deploy smart contracts on one of the Ethereum networks.
+In addition, depending on your target chain, the native token symbol, the native wrapped token symbol, and the native wrapped token address have to be set.

 ## Compile